paulp111/bookshelf/README.md

 formularZuruecksetzen(): This function resets the book entry form by clearing the input fields and unchecking the "Read?" checkbox.

-The HTML file (index.html) contains the structure of the web page, including the bookshelf container, book cards, book entry form, and buttons.
-It also includes the necessary CSS styles (styles.css) for the visual presentation of the elements.
+The HTML file (index.html) contains the structure of the web page like the bookshelf container, book cards, book entry form, and buttons.
+It's also linked to the CSS file.

 Styling